MAT – Multi Academy Trust

 When will High Beech School become an Academy?

-If each stage is successful we are likely to convert during the spring of 2018.
+If each stage is successful we are likely to convert on the 1st September 2018.
 Nothing is definite until the secretary of state for education and the school signs the agreement.

 Is there a financial cost to the school?

 We can apply for a £25,000 government grant to help with any costs linked to the conversion, such as legal fees.
 We don’t anticipate any financial costs beyond that funded by the grant.